BugReplay/bugreplay-fullstack-example/README.md

 In order to get started you will need a BugReplay account with FullStack enabled.

-First of all clone this repository.
-Then cd into bugreplay-fullstack and run the following command:
+First of all fork and clone this repository.
+Then cd into bugreplay-fullstack-example and run the following command:

 `npm install`

- And then:

-`npm init`

 And on two different shell tabs do: